Camila Cabello Wants To Explore Her Artistic Vision

-19-year-old Camila Cabello, who left girl group Fifth Harmony last December, has revealed that she left the group to follow her own artistic vision.
+Camila Cabello, 19, who left girl group Fifth Harmony last December, has revealed that she left the group to follow her own artistic vision.

 “I’m so proud of everything that we achieved together and everything that we had together.
 But just like any artist, I just felt like it was time to follow my own artistic vision and so I just followed my heart — and here I am,” she revealed in an interview.
 However, she was upset when, after she left the group, Fifth Harmony posted a statement without her knowing.
 “The girls were aware of my feelings through the long, much needed conversations about the future that we had during tour,” she said.

-Cabello is expected to have a solo album out soon, and she has been on tour with Cleveland rapper Machine Gun Kelly to promote the hit single “Bad Things”, where Cabello features.
-The song has been a massive success, reaching no. 4 on the US Billboard Hot 100, no. 2 on the US Hot R&B/Hip-Hop Songs, as well as no. 32 on the US Adult Top 40.
+Cabello is expected to have a solo album out soon, and she has been on tour with Cleveland rapper Machine Gun Kelly to promote the hit single “Bad Things,” where Cabello features.
+The song has been a massive success, reaching No. 4 on the U.S. Billboard Hot 100, No. 2 on the U.S. Hot R&B/Hip-Hop Songs, and No. 32 on the U.S. Adult Top 40.

-Prior to “Bad Things”, she also featured in Shawn Mendes’ hit single “I Know What You Did Last Summer”, which was released in November of 2015.
+Prior to “Bad Things,” she also featured in Shawn Mendes’ hit single “I Know What You Did Last Summer,” which was released in November of 2015.
 That song was certified Platinum by the RIAA, with the song selling more than 1 million units.
-It also reached no. 20 on the US Billboard Hot 100, and no. 28 on the US Adult Top 40.
+It also reached No. 20 on the U.S. Billboard Hot 100 and No. 28 on the U.S. Adult Top 40.

 Cabello’s debut single with Cashmere Cat called “Love Incredible” leaked last January 25.
 The Norwegian DJ and producer has previously worked with other famous artists such as The Weeknd, Selena Gomez, and 2 Chainz.
 The leak is the first taste of what Cabello’s solo career is expected to be like.

 Of course, there was a price for this success, as Cabello left Fifth Harmony back in December last year.
 The group originally formed in The X Factor after she and four other female contestants were eliminated.
-They were called back and put into a group, and they finished in 3rd place.
+They were called back and put into a group, and they finished in third place.

-While in the group, Cabello, along with groupmates Ally Brooke, Normani Kodei, Dinah Jane, and Lauren Jauregui, would go on to release several hit singles, such as “Worth It”, “Work From Home”, “Flex”, and “I’m In Love with a Monster”.
-“Worth It” was certified quadruple platinum in the US, reached no. 12 on the US Billboard Hot 100, and no. 4 on the US Mainstream Top 40.
-“Work From Home”, which featured rapper Ty Dolla $ign, was also certified quadruple platinum by the RIAA, and reached no. 1 on the US Mainstream Top 40 and no. 4 on the US Billboard Hot 100.
+While in the group, Cabello, along with groupmates Ally Brooke, Normani Kodei, Dinah Jane, and Lauren Jauregui, would go on to release several hit singles, such as “Worth It,” “Work From Home,” “Flex,” and “I’m In Love with a Monster.”
+“Worth It” was certified quadruple platinum in the U.S., reached No. 12 on the U.S. Billboard Hot 100, and No. 4 on the U.S. Mainstream Top 40.
+“Work From Home,” which featured rapper Ty Dolla $ign, was also certified quadruple platinum by the RIAA and reached No. 1 on the U.S. Mainstream Top 40 and No. 4 on the U.S. Billboard Hot 100.

 When Cabello left Fifth Harmony back in December, the group released a statement.